marconeffelli/PhDThesis/README.md

 # PhDThesis

-In this GitHub repository are stored all the datasets and programming codes employed for this PhD thesis.
+In this GitHub repository are stored all the datasets and programming codes employed in my PhD thesis.